wp-plugins/literate-programming/readme.txt

 No upgrade notices available - it should work just fine.

 == Changelog ==

+= 1.2 =
+* Added support for comments: Fragments can now be defined and referenced in comments so that the user or editor of comments can better refer to post contents.
+* Updated readme.txt

 = 1.1 =
 * Updated LP_Fragment: `[fragment name="" ref /]` may be used as a shortcut for `[fragment_ref name="" /]`